bwplotka/my/web/content/posts/thanos-mentoring-office-hours.md

 > Every meeting was fully utilized thanks to energetic and passionated students and we could see that mentees literally respect and fully use our time. 🤗

 In fact, it was so addictive and fun that when GSoC and Community Bridge programs finished, it was just super awkward to... just stop our mentoring like that. 😱
-Most of our students had still some PRs open and the next tasks were still within the reach and quite exciting for all us. `Project is never ready.
-You can always improve things!`.
+Most of our students had still some PRs open and the next tasks were still within the reach and quite exciting for all of us. `Project is never ready.
+You can always improve things!`
 Given that all of Thanos mentees expressed the willingness to contribute in their free time after the program, we left our weekly meetings for an extra month.

 However, as always, the month passed quickly and we had to again decide what's next.
 With more programs being planned and other, potentially also passionated and diverse candidates